FIRST® Robotics

 As any CRyptonite student can attest, FIRST is a truly incredible organization.
 Find out more about FIRST at www.firstinspires.org

-The Chairman’s Award is the most prestigious award at FIRST, it honors the team that best represents a model for other teams to emulate and best embodies the mission of FIRST.
+The FIRST Impact Award is the most prestigious award at FIRST, it honors the team that best represents a model for other teams to emulate and best embodies the mission of FIRST.
 It was created to keep the central focus of FIRST Robotics Competition on the ultimate goal of transforming the culture in ways that will inspire greater levels of respect and honor for science and technology, as well as encouraging more of today’s youth to become science and technology leaders.

 The 2020 Safety Animation Award theme is ‘Sustainability on the RISE’.
 This season presents a unique opportunity for us to RISE together to transform world sustainability.
 Your animation should focus on the theme of sustainability giving consideration to the concepts: